The DAPEE Model of Project Management

 Execute the plan

-The best decision, solution, or plan is only as good as its implementation, and successful implementation is anything but a guarantee.
+The best decision, solution, or plan is only as good as its implementation.
 Organizations spend hundreds of millions of dollars every year hiring consultants to develop strategies and make recommendations that never get fully implemented.
-In fact, the “ability to execute strategy” is the top non-financial variable that analysts consider in determining a company’s stock value.
+In fact, the “ability to execute strategy” is one of the top non-financial variable that analysts consider in determining a company’s stock value.
 Once work tasks have been assigned and deadlines have been established, the group is ready to execute their plan.
-Some tasks will be done by solitary members; others will be done in subgroups.
-Tasks are often underestimated in terms of difficulty and time required, and as a result, members can become frustrated when their work is dependent on the work of others.
-The most effective groups closely monitor this process and manage the interdependencies of tasks and sub-groups.

 During the execution phase, a well-defined communication structure that reports on both the progress and the inevitable problems is invaluable.
 Status meetings allow members to update the team on their own tasks and, in turn, hear how the project is developing in other areas.
 Typically, individuals and task groups report (a) the progress they’ve made on specific tasks, (b) any problems or obstacles they may have encountered, and (c) whether or not they are still on schedule.

 The answers to these questions will determine whether resources need to be reallocated to meet deadlines, whether deadlines need to be adjusted, or whether more planning or analysis is needed.
 Team members may be tempted to minimize their difficulties and report their progress in overly positive terms in order to appear competent and save face.
-The reporting of problems should not be a source of failure or embarrassment or they will likely go underground only to resurface later (and often at the most inopportune times).
-When problems are openly acknowledged and discussed proactively, they can be effectively resolved through the collective wisdom of the group.
+Conversely, when problems are openly acknowledged and discussed proactively, they can be effectively resolved through the collective wisdom of the group.

 Evaluate the outcome